digitalist-se/provision-quickmigrate/README.md

 # Quick migrate

-This is the drush part of quick migrate, have a look at the [quickmigrate module](http://github.com/nodeone/module-quickmigrate) for some backround and information.
+This is the provision part of quick migrate, have a look at the [quickmigrate module](http://github.com/nodeone/module-quickmigrate) for some background and information.

 # Installation

-Put this plugin in your .drush folder on your aagir hostmaster, and install the [quickmigrate module](http://github.com/nodeone/module-quickmigrate).
+Put this plugin in the .drush folder on your aegir hostmaster, and install the [quickmigrate module](http://github.com/nodeone/module-quickmigrate).